 Past Post-Docs and Visitors

-The Lab is pleased to have hosted the following two post-docs during the 2017-2018 academic year:
+The Lab is pleased to have hosted the following post-docs and visiting scholars:

-• Prof. Zvika Orr is on the Faculty of Life and Health Sciences at the Jerusalem College of Technology.
+- Prof. Zvika Orr (2017-2018 postdoc) is on the Faculty of Life and Health Sciences at the Jerusalem College of Technology.
 Dr. Orr received his doctorate from the Hebrew University of Jerusalem.
 He is currently conducting research on the human rights of people with disabilities in Israel. [academic home page]

 Becoming a Post-Doc or Visiting Scholar

-Before you apply, you should know that there are some serious constraints on UC Berkeley's Disability Studies ability to host visiting scholars, pre-docs, and post-docs:
+We also welcome other visiting scholars who are self-funded.
+Before you apply, you should know that there are some serious constraints on UC Berkeley's Disability Studies ability to host self-funded visiting scholars, pre-docs, and post-docs because we do not have dedicated staff support:

-- Housing in Berkeley is very very expensive because of lack of availability, there compounded by a dire lack of accessible housing, and to make things worse, we do not have the capacity to help you find housing because it would be a full-time job in itself.
+- Housing in Berkeley is very, very expensive because of lack of availability, this is compounded by a dire lack of accessible housing, and to make things worse, we do not have the capacity to help you find housing because it would be a full-time job in itself.
 This is a very serious issue (see housing below)

 - The UC Berkeley Disability Lab does not have any funds or fellowships to support visiting scholars, so you would need to come in with your own funding.
 The fees that the university charges can be considerable (see fees below)